Cooling-Requirements-for-Data-Center

 • Rack-mounted cooling: You can install air conditioning units directly onto a rack, which enables exceptionally precise cooling.

 The way you design your cooling system can also have a significant impact on cooling efficiency and effectiveness.
-The way you set up your data center and place your cooling equipment impacts the efficiency of your cooling system.
+How you set up your data center and place your cooling equipment impacts the efficiency of your cooling system.
 You can also design your system to take advantage of natural cooling if the climate where your data center is located allows.

 Working With DataSpan